IRS-Public/tax-withholding-estimator/CONTRIBUTING.md

 # Members of the public
-The primary purpose of this repo being open source is to share with taxpayers transparently how this tool works.
+The primary purpose of this repository being open source is to share with taxpayers transparently how this tool works.

 Though you are welcome to open Pull Requests, we are not accepting contributions at this time.